 We followed on quickly with Camelot – The Court a chance to enter the Grand Hall of Camelot, leave your war bling and join in the push and shove to get closer to the King and Queen for glory, honour and victory.
 Oh good grief Knights in Tights !

-And now we have prepared ourselves to be soaked in the Glory of the Nordic world, a cataclysmic clash of Epic proportions as the War of The Nine Realms has arrived.
+Now we have been soaked in the Glory of the Nordic world, a cataclysmic clash of Epic proportions as the War of The Nine Realms has arrived.
 Can you win as the Gods of the Norse or defeat them?